-Beetroot wine has a rich and fruity taste with light earthy undertones.
+Beetroot wine recipe gives you a rich and fruity taste with light earthy undertones.
 It is good for drinking and even better for use in cooking!
 Wine making is an ancient tradition and is used as a way to preserve a harvest for consumption after the normal harvesting period.
 Beetroot wine is easy to make and just takes some basic equipment, few ingredients and plenty of waiting time.
 This recipe for beetroot wine is aimed at readers in the UK, however it will work equally well for readers around the world.

 Beets of all descriptions are relatively straightforward to grow.
 There are a variety of shapes and colors available including dark red, white, pink and white striped and golden yellow beets.

 Sow seeds from spring to mid summer, cover with a thin layer of compost and water.
 You can either sow seeds thinly in rows or multi-sow the seeds.
 Multi-sowing means putting two or more seeds together either in modules containing a seed compost (any peat-free compost works well) or sowing direct into the ground, two to four seeds at 6-8 inch intervals.

 Watering beet plants

 Do not allow the soil or compost to become waterlogged, but also do not all it to completely dry out during the first month.
 As the plants grow, water thoroughly once a week, unless it has rained.
 If the temperatures are very high, you may need to water more often.